 Housing Audits and Accounts (HA&A) is responsible for the financial oversight of all State-assisted housing developments in DHCR's portfolio.
 Among HA&A's primary activities are the review and approval of housing company budgets and the establishing of appropriate rent levels for Mitchell-Lama developments.
 The Bureau also maintains the books of account and related financial records of the Section 8 Housing Choice Voucher Program as is required by the U.S. Department of Housing and Urban Development (HUD).

-The Housing Management Bureau monitors the operations of the State-assisted housing portfolio by providing management assistance to managers and owners of State-assisted housing, publicizing standards and guidelines governing the operations of the developments, and enforcing Division policies, rules and regulations.
-The Bureau also administers federally- and State-funded grant and loan programs for these developments, including Public Housing Modernization, HEAP, Flexible Subsidy, Tenant Health and Safety, and the Project Improvement Program.
+Housing Management monitors the operations of the State-assisted housing portfolio by providing management assistance to managers and owners of State-assisted housing, publicizing standards and guidelines governing the operations of the developments, and enforcing Division policies, rules and regulations.
+The office also administers federally and State-funded grant and loan programs for these developments, including Public Housing Modernization, Tenant Health & Safety, and Capital Grants.

 DHCR's Statewide Section 8 Program provides tenant-based Housing Choice Voucher assistance to eligible extremely low-income (30 percent of median income), very low-income (50 percent of median income) and low-income (80 percent of median income) families living in the State of New York.